gyss/basic-chat/README.md

 Basic chat developed with React/Typescript for the SPA and NodeJs for the back-end.
 Using WebSockets (Socket.io) to connect the webapps to the server.

+See example [here](https://gyss.github.io/basic-chat/) (only UI, still requires a server deployment to enable chat)

 ## Installation

 Install server dependencies